jenkinsci/leanix-microservice-intelligence-plugin/README.md

 In addition, an SCM provider (e.g. Git) must be set up correctly for the project and the LeanIX manifest file must be located there under the path that is specified in the central configuration for this job.

 In order to add the LeanIX plugin to the project, a corresponding build step must be created.
-To do this, click in the configuration of the Freestyle project under "Build" on "Add build step" and select "LeanIX Microservice Intelligence".
+To do this, click in the configuration of the Freestyle project under "Build" on "Add build step" and select "LeanIX Value Stream Management".

 <img src="images/choose_build_step.png" alt="Add plugin to the build steps." width="350"/>

-In the input mask with the title "LeanIX Microservice Intelligence" that then appears, fill in the appropriate values ​​or select from the drop-down menus:
+In the input mask with the title "LeanIX Value Stream Management" that then appears, fill in the appropriate values ​​or select from the drop-down menus:
 * **LeanIX-Manifest-Path -readonly-** : This field is readonly, it will be filled automatically after the first run of the plugin.
 This is the path to the manifest file that is specified in the central configuration.
 If it is not specified, the default will be "/lx-manifest.yml".
 * **Hostname**: Enter the host name for the appropriate LeanIX region in which your workspace is located.
 * **Apitoken**: Enter the API token that matches the host name or your workspace in this protected field.